Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Security Privacy Analysis

-It is a challenge to choose the right amount of noise to protect individuals' privacy while still having a useful dataset.
-The differential privacy methods introduced in the literature leave the choice of $\epsilon$ up to the data controller without providing extensive argumentation and experiments.
-There has been limited research specifically addressing this issue \cite{lee,kohli}.
-However these methods are not applicable in our protocol since they require either input from the individuals \cite{kohli} or "\textit{knowing the queries to be computed}" \cite{lee}.
-In the following, we describe the experiments conducted in order to provide suggestions on choosing $\epsilon$, and whose results aim to serve as a guideline.
+It is a challenge to choose the right amount of noise to protect individuals' privacy while still preserving utility.
+Ultimately, this tradeoff is not only technical but also has to take into account normative considerations~\cite{nissim2017bridging}.
+Here, we only explore the technical tradeoff and leave the latter one to policymakers.

+There has been limited research specifically addressing the technical tradeoff~\cite{lee,kohli,DBLP:conf/csfw/HsuGHKNPR14}.
+However, the methods of~\cite{lee,kohli} are not applicable to our protocol since they require either input from the individuals~\cite{kohli} or "\textit{knowing the queries to be computed}"~\cite{lee}.
+Therefore, we choose to follow~\cite{DBLP:conf/csfw/HsuGHKNPR14}'s rigorous method to find real-world parameters for DP.